w-bonelli/varitome-variant-calling/README.md

 - `--jobs`: maximum number of concurrent jobs submitted to the cluster scheduler
 - `--cluster`: the command to use when submitting each job to the cluster scheduler; parameters (e.g., `params.walltime`) are specified in `Snakefile` on a per-rule basis

 These options can be reconfigured as needed.
 Note that if the pipeline has run previously in the same directory, you may need to execute a dry run with extra flag `--unlock` to release the directory lock before rerunning.
+Alternatively use `--nolock` to ignore directory locks.

 To submit the pipeline to Sapelo2 as a batch job, simply embed the command above in a job submission script (several examples follow).